LincanLi98/LincanLi98.github.io/_pages/about.md

 2024 Latest👍
 ======
+> (Dec/10/2024)🫶🫶 Our Latest "AI+X" Study--"**Political-LLM: Large Language Models in Political Science**", the <span style="color: #CC3333;">First & Systematic</span> Large Language Model's guidebook on Political Science Domain, collaborated with 30+ Top Universities and our industrial parterns from NVIDIA and Adobe, is now available online.
+It is again reported by several major medias, see the [Redbook media reports](http://xhslink.com/a/Jvt4Jpcr5aG1), [X posts](https://x.com/Yushun_Dong/status/1866689696828649679), [AI literature digest](https://www.aimodels.fyi/papers/arxiv/political-llm-large-language-models-political-science), and Wechat recommendation.

+See Political-LLM paper here: [paper](https://arxiv.org/abs/2412.06864)

+See Political-LLM online resource library here: [website](http://political-llm.org/)

-> (Dec/06/2024) ✈️Touching down Orlando, FL.
+> (Dec/06/2024) ✈️ Touching down Orlando, FL.
 New journey starts here.

 > (Nov 2024) Act as the Organization Committee of [FSU Student Seminar](https://cs-fsu.github.io/seminars.html).
 Welcome everyone to participate in our inspiring seminar!
 If you're currently affiliated with FSU and wish to give a talk at the seminar, please fill in the [Google Form](https://forms.gle/BFRowrbqWwcapGbt8).
 If you are outside FSU and wish to give a talk, please contact me at <a href="ll24bb@fsu.edu">this email</a> or Dr. Yushun Dong at <a href="yushun.dong@fsu.edu">this email</a>.
 Thank you.